reTHINK-project/specs/messages/data-sync-messages.md

 ##### Hyperty request to be an Observer

-Message sent by Observer (candidate) Hyperty Instance to the Observer Runtime Sync Manager.
+Message sent by Observer (candidate) Hyperty Instance to the Observer Runtime Sync Manager to subscribe a new Object.

 ```
 "id" : 1,